Lovygoogle/react-native-firebase/docs/utils/quick-start.md

 # Utils Quick Start

-> This module automatically comes with the `@react-native-firebase/app` package, there are no additional steps required to install it.
+The utils module comes installed with the `app` module.

 ## Module usage